xephonhq/notes-on-tsdb/book/02-basic/primitive/endianness.md

 ## File

-- [ ] a go example, though cgo might cause problem ...
+- [ ] text format have BOM

-When write content to file, you need to determine the endianness explicitly. i.e. convert other types to a byte array.
+File can use either ordering as long as you can read what you write.
+Normally file content is in a well known serialized format, e.g. text format like plain text, json or binary format like ELF.
+Serialized content is a byte array and the layout on disk is same as the memory.
+Endianess is handled by the encoder and decoder when converting types to and from bytes.

+We can write integer to file directly as bytes, this is a straight forward (and unsafe) serialization.
-For languages like C, use address of the integer of its size allow it to be treated as a char array, and the endianness is same as in processor layout.
+For languages like C, we can cast int to char array directly ([example endianness_file.c](code/c/endianness_file.c)), the endianness is same as in processor layout.
+For languages that is more type safe, (~~we can use unsafe~~) we can shift the bits to generate a byte array from integer.

 ```bash
 xxd f1.bin